Health & Safety

 Scooter Sales Skyrocket, Injuries Soar

 The U.S. Consumer Product Safety Commission reports that emergency room-treated injuries related to popular lightweight scooters have increased sixteen-fold from May to September 2000.
-CPSC
+CPSC data show that there

 Read the rest this article free